bvchnguyen/Genreator/README.md

 * Enter this when choosing option '02' in the main menu.
 * Then the program will extract up to n amount of videos from the channel, where n is the determined limit.
 * The program will then search through spotify and add it to an existing playlist
+* NOTE that a lot of YouTube's music are bootlegs, unofficial, or some artist are not on spotify yet.
+This means that the search is not perfect.
+I would recommend trying to find a playlist or channel that uploads official music.

 ### Goals (for future implementation)
 * Finish create a playlist option